autoguru-au/hotchocolate-polymorphic-ids/README.md

 IDs that are internally represented with `Integer`s, `Guid`s, `Long`s, `String`s.
 You can opt-out to each as required.

-For integer-based or long-based IDs, you can pass `"1"` or `1` and both will be accepted.
+For integer-based IDs, you can pass `"1"` or `1` and both will be accepted.

-For all other types, you need to pass the string value, e.g. `"26a2dc8f-4dab-408c-88c6-523a0a89a2b5"` for a guid-based ID.
+For all other types, you need to pass the string value, e.g.
+* `"26a2dc8f-4dab-408c-88c6-523a0a89a2b5"` for a guid-based ID
+* `"123456789"` for a long-based ID

 ### Any downsides?